nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Timestamp should be of the format `HH:mm:ss` where `HH` is the number of hours, `mm` is the number of minutes, and `ss` is number of seconds, each integer being exactly 2 digits long.\
   e.g. 01:20:03

+- <div id="video-name-format"><strong>Video Name</strong></div>

+  Video names should only contain alphanumeric characters and spaces, and it should not be blank.\
+  e.g. Video 1

 ---